EmilieNilsson1/mlops_project/reports/README.md

 >
 > Example:
 > *We did not manage to implement monitoring.
 We would like to have monitoring implemented such that over time we could*
 > *measure ... and ... that would inform us about this ... behaviour of our application.*
 >
 > Answer:
 We have 3 alert policies to watch if the the bucket is filled with requests and if too many files are located in the bucket.
 This is done to check if anyone abuses the api or likewise.
 We also check the burn rate of the project to see if the uptime is high enough.
 The monitoring here is setup so we can watch these parts of the project more closely and would hereby be able to focus on the less optimized parts.

+If we had more time with the project we would have created more policies to protect the application from unforseen issues.
+This would also be usefull to optimize the application when running it in the cloud.

 ## Overall discussion of project